Jerry Wald

-Jerome Irving Wald (September 16, 1911 – July 13, 1962) was an American screenwriter and a producer of films and radio programs.
+Jerome Irving Wald (September 16, 1911 – July 13, 1962) was an American screenwriter and producer of film and radio.
+He was twice nominated for the Academy Award for Best Picture, for Peyton Place (1957) and Sons and Lovers (1960), and received the Irving G. Thalberg Memorial Award in 1949.

 Life and career

 Early life

 Born to a Jewish family in Brooklyn, New York, he had a brother and sons who were active in show business.
 He attended James Madison High School.

 He began writing a radio column for the New York Evening Graphic, while studying journalism at New York University.
 This led to him producing several Rambling 'Round Radio Row featurettes for Vitaphone, Warner Brothers' short subject division (1932–33).

 Screenwriter

 Wald's first feature credit was for the Warners movie Twenty Million Sweethearts (1934); he provided the story along with Paul Finder Moss at Warners.
 Wald provided the story (along with Philip Epstein) for Universal's Gift of Gab (1934).

 Wald then signed with Warners where would be based for many years.
 He worked on the script for Maybe It's Love (1935) and the Rudy Vallée musical Sweet Music (1935).